rodrigoelp/little-stories/Unlikely adventures/33-Chapter-33.md

 *"But... the girl told me it isn't!"* - Sam replied.

 *"I told you already Sam.
 You are risking your lives here, for real."* - commented the Bat - *"The journey you are going to embark is dangerous and difficult.
-We would prefer to take your lives here and leave your flames stranded and suffering who knows where."*
+We would prefer to take your lives here than to leave your flames stranded and suffering who knows where."*

-**And I dis guy, as he is, will be your downfall for sure.** - finished the Tiger.
+**And dis guy, as he is, will be your downfall for sure.** - finished the Tiger.

-Those words destroyed whatever little confidence Amir had in himself - *"Don't harm my friends... please?"*
+Those words destroyed whatever little confidence Amir had in himself.

+*"Their downfall?"* - said Amir, more to himself than anybody in particular - *"If I go, I don't want any harm done to my friends... please?"*

 **Den, come wid me** - replied the Tiger extending his gigantic hand declared with sharp claws - **I'll test ya**